The WhoCanFIxMyCar guide to Diesel Particulate Filter (DPF) cleaning

-Regeneration is triggered in a car by an onboard computer when it detects that the DPF is becoming clogged and this is an automatic function which your car will carry out itself.
+Regeneration is triggered by an onboard computer when it detects the DPF becoming clogged; this is an automatic function that your car will carry out itself.

-However, regeneration often fails and the only way to clear the DPF of soot is by having it cleaned.
-To do this, a DPF cleaning expert will use one of three methods - Ultrasonic Cleaning, Kiln Cleaning and Pressure Pulse Cleaning.
+However, regeneration often fails and the only way to clear the DPF is by having it cleaned.
+A DPF cleaning expert will use one of three methods: ultrasonic cleaning, kiln cleaning or pressure pulse cleaning.

-Ultrasonic Cleaning is recommended when there is only a moderate level of blockage and involves placing the DPF into a specialist chemical bath where it will be go through a sequence of ultrasonic treatments.
+Ultrasonic cleaning is recommended when there is only a moderate level of blockage.
+It involves placing the DPF into a specialist chemical bath where it will be go through a sequence of ultrasonic treatments.

-During a Pressure Pulse Clean, the DPF will be flushed with specialist fluid and pressure loaded to identify which cells are blocked in order to be able to clear them out.
+During a pressure pulse clean, the DPF is flushed with specialist fluid and pressure loaded to identify which cells are blocked in order to be able to clear them out.

 Though you can get a new DPF fitted if your current one is full of soot, it is not the most environmentally friendly or economical decision you can make.

-The great thing about most modern cars is that when there is a problem, they will tell you about it.
-It’s no different with the DPF.
-If your car detects that the DPF needs to be cleaned, a warning light will appear.
+The great thing about most modern cars is that when there's a problem, they tell you about it.
+If your car detects the DPF needs to be cleaned, a warning light will appear.

-To help diagnose the specific problem, we’ve come up with a handy guide to potential problems that could cause the light to switch on and what you need to do.
+To help diagnose the specific problem, we’ve come up with a handy guide.

 If white smoke is being produced and the engine fails to start, the glow plugs may be the root cause of the problem.
 Lubricating the piston rings may resolve the issue.